-The prep time on the Honey Sesame Chicken was about ten minutes and the actual cooking time was only 3-5 minutes.
-All-in-all, from start to finish, this was on the table in 30 minutes…and it was as good as any take-out chicken I’ve ever had…just click the Read More below for the printable recipe.
+The prep time on the Spicy Honey Sesame Chicken was about ten minutes and the actual cooking time was only 3-5 minutes.
+All-in-all, from start to finish, this was on the table in 30 minutes.
+It was as good as any take-out chicken I’ve ever had…just click the Read More below for the printable recipe.

 Soaking beans overnight before cooking is recommended to remove some of the indigestible sugars responsible for beans’ infamous flatulence issues, and it’s also said to reduce cooking times.
 I found that a quick-soak of the dry red beans in the Instant Pot (see directions below) is just as good as an overnight soaking and allows you whip up a delicious pot of red beans on the spot, without having to remember to start soaking them the night before.